saurabhchaudhary0746/Screen-Recorder/README.md

 # Screen-Recorder
-Screen recorder using opencv in python
+Screen Recorder using opencv in python